batari Basic Extension for Visual Studio Code

 Stella is included as part this extension with many thanks to Stephen Anthony.
 Stella is a external project and can be downloaded seperately here (https://stella-emu.github.io).
 If you enjoy using Stella place consider donating to ensure it's continued development (https://stella-emu.github.io/donations.html).

-The latest releases of batari Basic (currently BB.1.1d.reveng41), Dasm (currently 2.20.11 - 20140304) and Stella (currently 6.0) are included so you can be up and running straight after installing the extension.
-As noted you can optionally provide links to your own specific releases of batari Basic, Dasm and Stella (or other emulators) via the configuration settings.
+The latest releases of batari Basic (BB.1.1d.reveng41), dasm (2.20.11 - 20171206) and Stella (6.0 - Windows and Linux only) are included so you can be up and running straight after installing the extension.
+As noted you can optionally provide links to your own specific releases of batari Basic, dasm and Stella (or other emulators) via the configuration settings.

 Using batari Basic

 So you've installed this extension and want to create a new modern day Atari 2600 masterpiece?
 Help is available here: